zkrising/Tachi/docs/docs/api/routes/user-gamept.md

 This endpoints are for specific users information on specific game + playtype combinations.

+This scenario appears frequently, and is typically shortened to UGPT.

 *****

 ## Get information about a user's plays on a game + playtype.